Hijab: Europe

+In the former Soviet Union, a broad atheistic Sovietization campaign was undertaken by the Communist Party of the Soviet Union to remove all manifestations of gender inequality within the Union Republics of Central Asia, targeting prevalent practices among Soviet Muslims, such as female veiling practices.

 On 15 March 2004, France passed a law banning "symbols or clothes through which students conspicuously display their religious affiliation" in public primary schools, middle schools, and secondary schools.
 In the Belgian city of Maaseik, the niqāb has been banned since 2006.
 On 13 July 2010, France's lower house of parliament overwhelmingly approved a bill that would ban wearing the Islamic full veil in public.
 It became the first European country to ban the full-face veil in public places, followed by Belgium, Latvia, Bulgaria, Austria, Denmark and some cantons of Switzerland in the following years.

 Belgium banned the full-face veil in 2011 in places like parks and on the streets.
 In September 2013, the electors of the Swiss canton of Ticino voted in favour of a ban on face veils in public areas.
 In 2016, Latvia and Bulgaria banned the burqa in public places.
 In October 2017, wearing a face veil became also illegal in Austria.
 This ban also includes scarves, masks and clown paint that cover faces to avoid discriminating against Muslim dress.
 In 2016, Bosnia-Herzegovina's supervising judicial authority upheld a ban on wearing Islamic headscarves in courts and legal institutions, despite protests from the Muslim community that constitutes 40% of the country.
 In 2017, the European Court of Justice ruled that companies were allowed to bar employees from wearing visible religious symbols, including the hijab.
 However, if the company has no policy regarding the wearing of clothes that demonstrate religious and political ideas, a customer cannot ask employees to remove the clothing item.
 In 2018, the Danish parliament passed a law banning the full-face veil in public places.